The Foley House Inn

 Although the remains were never positively identified as the ones Mrs. Foley hid, their discovery of that skeleton set off a string of paranormal encounters, including that of Jerri Lynton.
 Jerri was staying at the Foley House in 2008 on a business trip, unaware of the inn’s grim past.
 She was perfectly happy with the accommodations until she returned one night from a late meeting.
 She was walking up the front steps when she felt herself suddenly shouldered out of the way.
 A man in a top hat had pushed right by her, storming towards the front door.

-On recounting the story to the desk clerk the following morning, she was informed that the spot was less random than it would seem.
-21 years earlier, that had been the spot where they pulled the skeletal remains from the wall.
+On recounting the story to the desk clerk the following morning, she was informed that the spot was less random than it would have seemed 21 years earlier; that had been the spot where they pulled the skeletal remains from the wall.

 Watch out for any holes in the walls, any possible hiding places for a body inside of a hotel.
 You won’t be able to look at old hotel walls the same again.

 “5 ‘Haunted’ Inns Around the United States.”
 ABC News, ABC News Network, abcnews.go.com/Travel/haunted-bed-breakfast-inns-united-states/story?id=34739478.

 “Haunted Savannah Bed and Breakfast.”
 Foley Inn, www.foleyinn.com/bed-and-breakfast-in-savannah/haunted-savannah-bed-and-breakfast/.